 No two people with dementia will need the same things.
 If your wants and needs have changed but you can’t communicate the way you used to, day-to-day life can be stressful.
 There are support groups available in Derby which help people with dementia, their carers, and families.

 For carers, it’s a good idea to keep things calm, maintain a sense of humour and know what support is available locally.

-If you live in the Derby City area and you, or a member of your family, or a person you care for, experience the symptoms of dementia, then Making Space can support you to live an active and fulfilled life.
+If you live in Derby and you or a person you care for has dementia, then Making Space can support you to live an active and fulfilled life.

 Making Space has a clear vision - you have the right to continue doing what you have always done, for as long as possible.

 Alzheimer’s Society National Dementia Helpline